PSY632B Couples Therapy

 - Conduct an initial interview to assess the relationship dynamics, resilience, demonstrable psychopathology, and complicating factors of the couple.

-- Formulate and write a treatment plan integrating information from the inital interview.
+- Formulate and write a treatment plan integrating information from the initial interview.

 - Assess the impact of ethical, cultural, and gender issues on the treatment of couples.